Proposed Volunteer Roles 2022

 · Work with others to ensure the adequate supervision is in place

-The PRO, a new role for 2022, is tasked with creating and maintaining the view of the club to the public, liaising with both the executive committee and Club officers.
+The Social Media Team are tasked with creating and maintaining the view of the club to the public, liaising with both the executive committee and Club officers.

 These areas include: